 An RTOS makes development easier for many projects, and it makes them more expandable, maintainable, portable, and secure.
 Time and cost savings result.

 At the core of an RTOS is a multitasking kernel.
 Multitasking, alone, is enough reason to use an RTOS in many systems.
-It allows you to break a complex problem into simpler pieces and focus on the development of each task rather than on scheduling when things run.
+It allows you to break a complex problem into simpler pieces (tasks) and focus on the development of each task rather than on scheduling when things run.
 It also makes it easier to partition work among members of a team.

 Automatic scheduling lifts a huge burden from you.
 You can write your tasks and leave it to the kernel to do the magic that makes them work together.
-There’s no superloop that degrades as features are added and no need to continually have to tweak the timing to make important things run and to use spare time for background activities.
+There’s no superloop that degrades as features are added and no need to continually tweak the timing to make important things run and use spare time for background activities.
 Having a scheduler is especially important when you add complex communication protocols, such as TCP/IP, and when the application is more than trivial.

 Often, what starts as a simple idea becomes more complex.
 Add to this new requests from marketing and customers.
 Quickly, your simple loop degenerates into spaghetti code that is difficult to modify and expand.
 With multitasking, new features are easily added as new tasks.
 The scheduler handles the rest.
 The kernel gives the application a simple but solid structure to build on.

 Although designing a system on an RTOS from the start is best, it is also possible to migrate an existing system to multitasking using an evolutionary approach.
 This is the topic of our article Evolution Not Revolution!
 Making the Transition to Multitasking.